krmaffey/Portfolio/critique_by_design.md

 Source: ["Women, Marriage, Education, and Occupation in the United States from 1940-2000"](https://journeys.dartmouth.edu/censushistory/2016/11/03/women-marriage-and-education-in-the-united-states-from-1940-2000/) (A link to just the visualization can be found [here](https://cpb-us-e1.wpmucdn.com/journeys.dartmouth.edu/dist/0/682/files/2016/11/occ2.png).)

 ## Step 2: Critiquing the Visualization
 My first reaction when I saw this visualization was to blink, because the colors are very overwhelming.
-Other than color, my conclusion from the critique was that the type of chart chosen here does not effectively communicate the conclusions that the author writes about.
+Other than needing a redesign for its color, another conclusion from the critique was that the type of chart chosen here does not effectively communicate the conclusions that the author writes about.
 I think the author likely found all of this data important - which it is - and focused more on getting all of the data onto the screen rather than emphasizing their takeaways.
 I also found that irrespective of the audience, this visualization would not be effective.

 ## Step 3: Wireframing a Solution
 I spent a lot of time on finding data after the original data source did not work, and as such spent a lot of time thinking about how the data should be structured, aggregated, and implemented.
 I found it hard to show even a portion of the data that was shown in the original visualization without being overwhelmed, so I started breaking out the takeaways and ended up with a panel of visualizations that each depict one of the takeaways described in the article.

 ![My Wireframe](wireframe.jpeg)

-I ended up using data from [here](https://www2.census.gov/library/publications/decennial/1990/cp-1/cp-1-1.pdf) and [here](https://www.bls.gov/cps/cpsaat09.htm) for 1990 and 2020, respectively.
+I ended up using data from [here](https://www2.census.gov/library/publications/decennial/1990/cp-1/cp-1-1.pdf) and [here](https://www.bls.gov/cps/cpsaat09.htm) for 1990 and 2020 respectively.
 I also used [this page](https://www.bls.gov/cps/cpsaat11.htm) to interpolate race for the data from 2020 since it was not inherently aggregated in the same manner as that from 1990.

 ## Step 4: Testing the Solution
  I solicited feedback on this wireframe from 3 people, which was very helpful.
 The first person was very caught up with both the lack of color and my poor handwriting, so I preempted the second and third person with those two aspects and found their feedback to be more useful as it went beyond the simplistic limitations of the wireframe method I chose.